kennethillman/at-demo-web-scraper/README.md

 An Active Talents Prrof of Concept

-This is a POC of the use of a web scraoer with a static site generator, scheduled builds and webhooks.
+This is a POC of the use of a simpel web scraper working together with a static site generator, scheduled builds triggerd with webhooks from IFTTT (once a day) and github (on push to master branch).

 [DEMO HERE](https://at-demo-web-scraper.netlify.com/)